 #5 Construct Informative Product Overview

-When the user lands on your e-commerce product page, the first piece of information they encounter is the product overview.
+When the user lands on your ecommerce product page, the first piece of information they encounter is the product overview.
 A product overview is a set of key features displayed above the fold that tells the buyer all of the essential information right off the bat.
 A converting product overview consists of:

 • Product title.
 Put the name of your item at the top to make it visible right away.
 Construct the title to make it catchy and memorable to your visitors.